-- Ensure a respiratory screen including COVID-19 has been undertaken ideally prior to entry into the cohort or at the earliest opportunity. - Ensure the beds within the multi bedded area are adequately spaced - Ensure patients are provided with a Type IIR FRSM to wear where tolerated

-- Ensure there are adequate hand hygiene facilities for staff and patients - Advise all patients to remain within their bed space at all times - Ensure patients are advised of good respiratory etiquette and are provided with tissues and waste disposal bags. - Where safe to do so, curtains could be drawn between patients to create a barrier
+- Ensure a respiratory screen including COVID-19 has been undertaken ideally prior to entry into the cohort or at the earliest opportunity. - Rapid Diagnostic Testing (including POCT) or LFD testing may be used to help support patient placement risk assessments. - Ensure the beds within the multi bedded area are adequately spaced - Ensure patients are provided with a Type IIR FRSM to wear where tolerated - Ensure there are adequate hand hygiene facilities for staff and patients - Advise all patients to remain within their bed space at all times - Ensure patients are advised of good respiratory etiquette and are provided with tissues and waste disposal bags. - Where safe to do so, curtains could be drawn between patients to create a barrier